 Australia Charter of Healthcare Rights

-The Charter describes the rights that consumers, or someone they care for, can expect when receiving health care.
+The Charter describes the rights consumers, or someone they care for, can expect when receiving health care.

 These rights apply to all people in all places where health care is provided in Australia.
 This includes public and private hospitals, day procedure services, general practice and other community health services.